KKGO-FM: Unforgettable

 In 2005, Mount Wilson Broadcasting started simulcasting the programming of two of its AM stations at the time, KKGO 1260 in Beverly Hills, California, and XESURF-AM 540 in the Tijuana—San Diego border area, on KMZT-FM's HD2 signal.
 It began airing an adult standards format known as "Unforgettable 540 & 1260".
 While the AM signals combined to cover much of the Southern California region, they were still weak, especially at night in Orange County; the FM HD2 simulcast helped boost the reach of the format.

 In March 2015, the HD3 subchannel became Unforgettable FM, flipping from classic country.
 Songs representative of this adult standards format, collectively referred to as the "Great American Songbook", come from such artists as Tony Bennett, Nat "King" Cole, Barbra Streisand, Harry Connick, Jr., Mel Tormé, Rosemary Clooney, Dean Martin, Andy Williams, Frank Sinatra and Michael Bublé.
 This took the subchannel back to a format similar to the one it aired a few years prior under the banner of "Retro 105".
 However, Retro 105 was only heard in Los Angeles whereas Unforgettable was classified as syndicated and was heard on KNRY in Monterey, California, as well.
 Later, Unforgettable moved to KKGO's HD4 subchannel.
 Unforgettable would be dropped altogether, but brought back later.

-On July 28, 2023, KKGO-HD3 temporarily dropped the "Unforgettable" standards format and switched to an all-Taylor Swift format in anticipation of her Eras Tour shows in Los Angeles.
-KKGO-HD3 switched to classical music as K-Mozart2 in April 2024.
+On July 28, 2023, KKGO HD3 temporarily dropped the "Unforgettable" standards format and switched to an all-Taylor Swift format in anticipation of her Eras Tour shows in Los Angeles.
+KKGO HD3 switched to classical music as K-Mozart2 in April 2024 and aired an oldies format, branded as "K-Surf," in 2025.
+On January 1, 2026, KKGO HD3 switched to an all-Beatles format as "K-Beatle."
+On March 4, 2026, KKGO HD3 switched to classical music as K-Mozart+.
+On May 8, 2026, KKGO HD3 began stunting with a loop of Gene Autry's "Back in the Saddle Again" and promos announcing "Something big is coming to KKGO 105.1 HD3."
+On June 8, 2026, KKGO 105.1 HD3 begin playing smooth jazz.
+On June 10, 2026, the loop of "Back in the Saddle Again" returned.
+On July 15, 2026, KKGO 105.1 HD3 switched to 1970s-'80s-'90s-2000s classic country as "Big Country."
+On July 16, 2026, KKGO 105.1 HD3 began playing a loop of California-themed songs including Scott McKenzie's "San Francisco", Dionne Warwick's "Do You Know the Way to San Jose", America's "Ventura Highway" and the Eagles' "Hotel California".
+On August 21, 2026, KKGO 105.1 HD3 rebranded as "America's Christmas Station" and will play Christmas music through New Year's Day.